 15. CHAMPIONSHIP POSITIONS

-Drivers best 6 results from up to 16 rounds will count towards the championship.
+Drivers best 6 results from 8 rounds will count towards the championship.
 In the event of a tie on points between drivers at the end of the season, the winner shall be the driver with the most first places.
 If the drivers are still tied, we go to second places and so on until a result is achieved.
 In the unlikely event of a tie at this point, the drivers with the highest earliest race position will crowned champions.

 16. RED FLAG PROCEDURE

 a.
 In the event of a red flag, all drivers must slow down to rolling-up lap pace and stop in SINGLE FILE where directed.
 NO OVERTAKING.
 Any drivers failing to stop in single file will be relegated to the back of the line.

 b.
 Re — fuelling will continue in the pit-lane.
 However, any Karts in the pits will not be released onto the track.